montoyamoraga/tiny-trainable-instruments/docs/en/0-bill-of-materials.md

 ## Minimum materials

-This is the list of minimum required materials for Tiny Trainable Instruments
+This is the list of minimum required materials for Tiny trainable instruments

 | Item | Quantity | Cost (USD) | Retailer | Comment |
 |------|----------|------------|----------|---------|